We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This vitamin contains vitamins B, C, D3, and K2, plus organic turmeric, peppermint, and red clover.

 It is also suitable for vegetarians.

 New Chapter states this supplement is suitable to take on an empty stomach.

-Some reviewers claimed the product is more expensive than other multivitamins, and they did not feel any additional benefits when compared to drugstore products.
+- some reviewers state they did not feel any additional benefits when compared to drugstore products

-In addition, this supplement contains nutrients such as zinc oxide and magnesium oxide that are not in bioavailable forms, which means the body cannot absorb the nutrients.
+- contains nutrients such as zinc oxide and magnesium oxide that are not in bioavailable forms, meaning the body cannot absorb the nutrients

 Best multivitamin with a probiotic: Garden of Life Vitamin Code 50 and Wiser Women Capsules